-Include subfolders was selected, it will automatically choose the corresponding driver to install/update:
+Include subfolders were selected, it will automatically choose the corresponding driver to install/update:

-After above installations, all devices should work as normal.
-You’d better run Apple Software Update for Windows to get updated softwares and drivers.
+After the above installations, all devices should work as normal.
+You’d better run Apple Software Update for Windows to get updated software and drivers.
 Windows Update will help update some required drivers as well.

 That’s it.
 To work on Windows 11, just plug in the SSD drive and boot from it (press and hold the option).
 The performance is much better than Virtual Machines…